 Beyond these examples

-The examples reference pre-existing infrastructure such as Pub/Sub schemas and Google Cloud users, service accounts, or groups.
-They focus on granting access rather than creating schemas or managing identities.
+The examples may reference pre-existing infrastructure such as Pub/Sub schemas and a GCP project with IAM enabled.
+They focus on configuring IAM bindings rather than provisioning schemas or projects.

 To keep things focused, common IAM patterns are omitted, including: